Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 thread gets its own separate copy of the array.
 Edgar and the others on the free-threaded Python team have been doing great work improving support for free-threaded Python across the ecosystem for much of this past year.

-In a curious reversal, it is now (the `win32` flavor of) MinGW that is causing trouble due to lack of proper threading support.[^18]
+In a curious reversal, it is now (the `win32` flavor of) MinGW that is causing trouble due to lack of support for thread local variables. [^18]

 ## Reflections